DannyBen/rush-repo/README.md

 This is my rush repo.

 All packages are suitable for public consumption.
-Some packages can be executed with `my=yes rush packagename`.
+Some packages can be executed with `RUSH_MODE=personal rush packagename`.
 When executed like this, additional steps will be executed.

 To see package index from the command line, run `rush /index`.